 12. Have your child design and create her own business cards.

 13. Find a consumer math curriculum for your high school student that teaches them how to do taxes, budgeting, book keeping, finances, etc. Everyone should know these skills, really.

-I enjoyed taking BJU Consumer Math in high school.
+I enjoyed taking BJU Consumer Math as a homeschooled highschool student.

 14. Involve your child in paying the bills, writing checks, keeping records, and organizing the finances for your home or business.

 15. Have your high school student take a course in his area of interest (e.g. web design, photography, cake decorating, upholstery, coding) to build his knowledge base and skills.

 16. Volunteer with your child at a local organization so she can see what goes on behind the scenes.

 17. Keep a journal with business ideas.
 Teach your child to be mindful of the problems and needs of others.
 Entrepreneurs are often successful because their product or service meets a need or solves a problem.